 - Flat slabs are usually used on parking decks, commercial buildings, resorts or places where beam projections should not be desired.

-In this way, the thickness of the slab is small whereas the depth of the beam is large and the load is transferred onto the beam then the column.
+In this way, the thickness of the slab is small whereas the depth of the beam is large and the load is transferred onto the beam and then the column.

 This requires extra formwork when compared with flat slabs.